Christopher Monck, 2nd Duke of Albemarle: Clarendon House, London

-Marriage and succession
+Family

 At the royal Palace of Whitehall in London on 30 December 1669, shortly before his father's death, Monck married Lady Elizabeth Cavendish (d.1734), eldest daughter and co-heiress of Henry Cavendish, 2nd Duke of Newcastle.
 She gave birth to a son who died soon after his birth, and Monck left no further surviving children.
 In 1692 his widow remarried to Ralph Montagu, 1st Duke of Montagu (1638 – c.
 1709).
 She was buried in Westminster Abbey on 11 September 1734.